 Managing an eCommerce business is always about making decisions.
-Unfortunately, sometimes the outcome is not always as expected simply because the decisions are based on intuition.
+Unfortunately, sometimes the outcome doesn't turn out as expected simply because the decisions are based on intuition.
 It's not how eCommerce works.

-To drive sales and provide a personalized customer experience every decision you make should be driven by data about pages a customer visits, the time they spend on each of them, and many other metrics.
+To drive sales and provide a personalized customer experience every decision you make should be driven by data about pages customers visits, products they buy, and many other metrics.

 You don't expect you can collect that data without any help, do you?

-So, in this guide, we'll help you set up Google Tag Manager for better data tracking without any third-party integration.
+So, in this guide, we'll help you set up Google Tag Manager for better data tracking with the help of a robust Magento 2 Google Tag Manager.
+You'll also find a video walkthrough later in this article.

-But let us cover what it is first.
+But let's cover what Google Tag Manager is first.

 What is Google Tag Manager?